mayank-dudhatra/Git-Task/Git_Task_List_01.md

 git commit: This Command save a screenshot of the current state of your Repository.
 -m : Allow you to add commit message .

-git checkout main: this com switches to main branch.
+git checkout main: this command switches to main branch.

 git merge feature-login: This command merge the feature-login to main brach.
 ```